SurnmHanes/3-Column-Card/README.md

-The challenge wa to build out a 3-column preview card component and get it looking as close to the supplied design as possible.
+The challenge was to build out a 3-column preview card component and get it looking as close to the supplied design as possible.

 The users should be able to: